 - (a) they must be graduates of a recognized university, have completed courses meeting the requirements listed in Section (1) below under "Preparatory Courses", and have obtained an average of at least 65% in those courses of the Third and Fourth Years which make up their teaching majors, or - (b) they must be granted permission to register by the Committee on Admissions, Standing, and Courses.
 Students whose undergraduate records do not meet requirements (a) above may request consideration of their cases by the Committee by applying in writing to the Registrar.
-Applications should be in the hands of the Registrar prior to the registration period and, if delay is to be avoided, before September 1st.
+Applications must be in the hands of the Registrar before September 1st.
 A personal interview may be required.